-Provides up to 12 hr. of light, and have a 4 yr. shelf life when inactive.
+Provides up to 12 hours of illumination, and have a 4 yr. shelf life when inactive.
 Comes in many colors, but the bright green option is visible as far as a mile away.
 Comes in a 10-pack.
 Individually wrapped.
 Made in the USA.

 A few customers got bad batches that didn't live up to claims.